iotaledger/iota-wiki/docs/participate/support-the-network/node-software.md

 ---
 title: Node Software
 description: IOTA networks consist of interconnected nodes that run the same node software.
-We introduce the different available Types and provide guides that will help in setting those nodes up.
+We introduce the different available types and provide guides that will help in setting those nodes up.
 ---

 # Node Software